Hy4ri/NewTab/README.md

-Simple newtab page for browsers
+Simple newtab page for browser